 Organizations can create and share metadata on all of the items supported by ArcGIS Online including web maps, web scenes, web apps, layers, uploaded files, and tools.
 When you publish hosted feature layers, metadata associated with the data is made available with the layer.

 Metadata can be created and edited using a web-based editor and viewed as HTML in a separate browser tab.
-Metadata is viewed with the style selected by the organization.
-Currently, organizations choose one metadata style for creating, editing, and viewing metadata.
-Organizations can change the style without losing the metadata.
+Metadata is viewed with the style selected by the organization administrator.
+Currently, the administrator can configure one metadata style for creating, editing, and viewing metadata.
+The administrator can change the style, though, without losing the metadata.

 The web-based editor uses the ArcGIS metadata format.
 The fields available for editing in the web editor are determined by the style configured for the organization.
 The ArcGIS metadata format contains fields that can store all content in all metadata standards supported by ArcGIS.